 - it can be in the community, such as assisted living

-What does your parent do now they have the prescription ?
+What do you do now you have the prescription ?

-If Medicare accepts to cover your parent’s DME, and you parent used a Medicare-enrolled “participating” supplier who accepts assignment, then –
+If Medicare accepts to cover your DME, and you used a Medicare-enrolled “participating” supplier who accepts assignment, then –

-- your parent will pay their co-pay of 20% of the Medicare-approved price,
+- you will pay your co-pay of 20% of the Medicare-approved price,

 - Original Medicare will pay the remaining 80% of the Medicare-approved price

-- if your parent has not yet met their annual deductible, they will have that to pay as well
+- if you have not yet met their annual deductible, you will have that to pay as well

-Why does my parent need to find a Medicare-enrolled “participating” supplier ?
+Why do you need, to find a Medicare-enrolled “participating” supplier ?

-If your parent doesn’t use a Medicare-enrolled “participating” supplier, they may end up paying way more for the equipment than they would otherwise.
+If you don’t use a Medicare-enrolled “participating” supplier, you may end up paying way more for the equipment than you would otherwise.

-Firstly, you have to use a Medicare-enrolled supplier, as they are the suppliers who have accepted to take payment from Medicare, have agreed to the Medicare, and they have also met all of Medicare’s required standards of service.
+Firstly, you have to use a Medicare-enrolled supplier, as these are the suppliers who have accepted to take payment from Medicare, and they have also met all of Medicare’s required standards of service.

 But it goes further…..